-This help area is under construction, with future edits and additions to come.
-Once the database is more finalized, the images will be updated to reflect the current style and content.
+This help area is under development, with future edits and additions to come.

 Welcome to our genealogy pages.
-This Help page will give you a short overview of how to get around and get the most out of our site.
+This Help pages will give you a short overview of how to get around and get the most out of our site.
 It will hopefully give you the basic navigation tools needed to make your visit both enjoyable and informative without a lot of difficulty.
-Please keep in mind that this section is in no way a complete how-to guide, and you may have to be a registered user and logged in (use link above left) to see/use some of these features.
-Also, if you find any errors or want to make suggestions, you can learn how (see Editing/Correcting below).
+Please keep in mind that this section is in no way a complete how-to guide.
+This genealogy database is reserved for the use of current GGFA members.
+If you find any errors or want to make suggestions, visit the “Make a Suggestion” tab below.

 Many of us use one genealogical program or another and nearly all of them have a very graphical look to them.
 You can see your family group sheets, display charts, etc. This website is much the same except that, instead of it being on your computer, it is on the internet.
 This walk-through will introduce you to the primary functions of the site.
-The bold, dark green links embedded on this page will open a second window (or tab); you can follow these steps in the new window/tab while referencing the steps here.
-In either case, the following link opens a new window (or tab) to our Home Page.
-Features of that page can be seen and the window/tab can also be used to explore the features discussed below.
+Clicking on any of the arrows below opens an expanded discussion of the topic listed.

 On the home page you will see links to the various sections of the site, REVISE , and a Search box on the right side of the page.